Doranwen/Useful-Bash-Scripts/README.md

-# Useful-Bash-Scripts
+# Useful Bash Scripts
-Various bash scripts I've created, mainly for sorting fanfics I've downloaded en masse, or doing text analysis.
+Various bash scripts I've created.
+Each folder has the general type of script as well as a simple description of what they do and how to use them.